Joao-mello-ferrari/e.learning_frontend/README.md

 # Why build a online learning platform
 In order to practice and stablish a solid connection with the next.js way of coding, i decided to develop a web application.
 Still, education is such an amazing area, and creating online tools so people can study in a better way is always nice.
-You can check it out over this link -> *not available yet*

 # Check the project for yourself!
 **Youtube video** > https://youtu.be/r5QflN4EOTM<br />